Fokker-Planck equations with terminal condition and related McKean probabilistic representation: Introduction

-Those examples give a flavor of how to tackle the well-posedness issue.
+Previous linear ODE has clearly a unique solution.
+At this point $x = E(0)$ is uniquely determined. \end{description} Those examples give a flavor of how to tackle the uniqueness issue for the PDE \eqref{EDPTerm0}.
 However, generalizing those approaches is far more complicated and constitutes the first part of the present work.
-The contributions of the paper are twofold. \begin{enumerate} \item We investigate uniqueness for the Fokker-Planck PDE with terminal condition \eqref{EDPTerm}.
-This is done in Section \ref{S3} in two different situations: the case when the coefficients are bounded and the situation of a PDE associated with an inhomogeneous Ornstein-Uhlenbeck semigroup.
+The contributions of the paper are twofold. \begin{enumerate} \item We investigate uniqueness for the Fokker-Planck PDE with terminal condition \eqref{EDPTerm0}.
+This is done in Section \ref{S3} in two different situations: the case when the coefficients are bounded and the situation of a PDE associated with an inhomogeneous Ornstein-Uhlenbeck (OU) semigroup.
+In Section \ref{S32} we show uniqueness for bounded continuous coefficients when solutions start in the class $\shc$ of multiples of Dirac measures.
+In Proposition \ref{propLip1} we discuss dimension $d = 1$.
+Theorem \ref{propLipd} is devoted to the case $d \ge 2$.
+We distinguish the non-degenerate case from the possibly degenerate case but with smooth coefficients proving uniqueness for small time horizon $T$.
 In Section \ref{SGP} we show uniqueness when the coefficients are stepwise time-homogeneous.
 In Theorem \ref{P315} the coefficients are time-homogeneous, bounded and H\"older, with non-degenerate diffusion.
 Corollary \ref{C313} extends previous results to the case of stepwise time-inhomogeneous coefficients.
-In Section \ref{S34}, Theorem \ref{BwdOU_Uniq} treats the Ornstein-Uhlenbeck case.
-In Section \ref{S32} we show uniqueness for bounded continuous coefficients for solutions starting in the class $\shc$ of multiples of Dirac measures.
-In Proposition \ref{propLip1} we discuss the framework of dimension $d = 1$.
-Theorem \ref{propLipd} is devoted to the case $d \ge 2$.
-We distinguish the non-degenerate case from the possibly degenerate case but with smooth coefficients: we prove uniqueness for small time horizon $T$. \item We study existence and uniqueness in law for the McKean SDE \eqref{MKIntro}, with some specific remarks concerning strong existence and pathwise uniqueness.
-We differentiate specifically between existence and uniqueness.
-After some preliminary considerations in Section \ref{Prelim}, Sections \ref{MKEX} and \ref{MKUNIQ} link the well-posedness of the PDE \eqref{EDPTerm} to the well-posedness of the McKean SDE \eqref{MKIntro}.
-In particular Proposition \ref{MKEx_Prop} (resp.
-Corollary \ref{Coro}) links the existence (resp. uniqueness) of \eqref{EDPTerm} with \eqref{MKIntro}.
-In Section \ref{SExamples44}, Proposition \ref{TExUniq} and Theorem \ref{TC313} discuss the case of bounded coefficients.
-Theorem \ref{MKOU_WellP} is Section \ref{Sex} is devoted to the case of Ornstein-Uhlenbeck (with not necessarily Gaussian terminal condition), where strong existence and pathwise uniqueness are established. \end{enumerate}
+In Section \ref{S34}, Theorem \ref{BwdOU_Uniq} treats the Ornstein-Uhlenbeck case. \item We study existence and uniqueness in law for the McKean SDE \eqref{MKIntro}, with some specific remarks concerning strong existence and pathwise uniqueness.
+After some preliminary considerations in Section \ref{Prelim}, Proposition \ref{TExUniq} and Theorem \ref{TC313} discuss the case of bounded coefficients.
+Theorem \ref{MKOU_WellP} is devoted to the case of Ornstein-Uhlenbeck (with not necessarily Gaussian terminal condition), where strong existence and pathwise uniqueness are established. \end{enumerate}